Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 ### API
 If an API service fails completely, a DID will need to find another service to connect to the EOSIO blockchain.

+## Residual Risks
+The system's overall security and integrity can only as good as the DID controller's ability to manage private keys.
+This is made easier with the ability for wallets to create heirachies of keys and complex structures.
+This is still a difficult problem for organizations and people.

 # 6. Privacy considerations
 https://trustbloc.github.io/did-method-orb/#privacy-considerations
 https://did-tezos-draft.spruceid.com/#privacy-considerations